 Figure 9.
-The on-chip memory is included.
+The on-chip memory included on a DE-series board.

-- 7. Specify the input parallel I/O interface as follows: - Select Avalon Components > Other > PIO (Parallel I/O) and click Add to reach the PIO Configuration Wizard in Figure 10

-- Specify the width of the port to be 8 bits and choose the direction of the port to be Input, as shown in the figure - Click Finish to return to the System Contents tab as given in Figure 11
+- 7. Specify the input parallel I/O interface as follows: - Select Peripherals > Microcontroller Peripherals > PIO (Parallel I/O) and click Add to reach the PIO Configuration Wizard in Figure 10 - Specify the width of the port to be 8 bits and choose the direction of the port to be Input, as shown in the figure.
+On a DE0-Nano board, specify the width of the port to be 4 bits. - Click Finish to return to the System Contents tab as given in Figure 11